axibase/atsd-use-cases/research/sf-call-center/README.md

 ## Introduction

 The all too familiar notification that your phone call to almost any call center in the world is being recorded has been heard by so many people so many times that it's probably forgotten almost as quickly as it's understood.
-But that hasn't stopped data analysts who work for the companies that operate these call centers from improving customer outcomes with these and other data that they record about client experiences.
+But that has not stopped data analysts who work for the companies that operate these call centers from improving customer outcomes with these and other data that they record about client experiences.